top of page

 Educating Calgarians about the presence and dangers of radon gas is crucial for public health.
 Homeowners must understand the risks associated with radon exposure, how testing works, and the available mitigation techniques.

-Community initiatives, workshops, and resources from local health agencies can enhance knowledge and accessibility.
+Community initiatives, workshops, and resources from local health agencies enhance knowledge and accessibility.
 By promoting awareness, Calgary residents can take charge of their health and implement measures to reduce radon risks.

 Taking Action Now